 This series highlights the insights and learnings from radiology residents engaged in the use of artificial intelligence for their medical practice

-Artificial intelligence (AI) has become less of a science fiction movie and more of a reliable tool that can support radiology residents in diagnosing more patients, achieving more goals and enhancing their skills.
-It has become an invaluable asset, an invisible teammate that never sleeps or needs to rest but that’s constantly working to ensure the best possible patient outcomes.
-Already, AI has proven itself in the radiology environment, offering up additional insights and allowing for medical professionals to gain deeper control over workloads and to improve patient prioritization.
+Artificial intelligence (AI) has become less of a science fiction movie and more of a tool that can support radiology residents in diagnosing patients, achieving educational goals and enhancing their skills.
+It has become an invaluable asset, an invisible teammate that never sleeps or needs to rest but that’s constantly working with the radiologist to ensure the best possible patient outcomes.
+Already, AI has started proving itself in the radiology environment, offering additional insights and allowing for medical professionals to gain deeper control over workloads.
 For Dr. Komal Chughtai, a third-year resident at the University of Rochester (UR) Medical Center, the journey to AI-empowered radiology has been an interesting one with highly beneficial results.

 Aidoc: Can you tell us a bit more about yourself?